 Man Pleasin' Chicken Recipe: The Baked Chicken Recipe That Won't Go Away by Donna John

-Remember that weird chicken recipe that had Dijon mustard, maple syrup and vinegar?
+Remember that weird bake chicken recipe that had Dijon mustard, maple syrup and vinegar?
 In my house it was not known as Man Pleasin' Chicken but as Katie Pleasin' Chicken because my daughter loved it.
 It was a regular in my dinner recipe rotation for a long time, and still gets a place a table today.

 Prep Time: 5 minutes